Penguor/PenguorCS/Penguor/src/Assembly/Readme.md

 # Naming Convention

-File in this directory should be named as follows:
+Files in this directory should be named as follows:

-`NameOfFile OperatingSystem Architecture`
+`BaseClass`

+Inside of those files, the code for the class and all subclasses should reside.
+The naming convention for classes is:

+`BaseClassOperatingSystemArchitecture`

+supported operating systems:

+- Windows

+Supported architectures:

+- Amd64